lm3nitro/Projects/New/Firewall Evasion.md

 ### Warning Signs/Detection of MAC Spoofing Attacks:

 Below is an example of how MAC spoofing looks in the network traffic.
-Here I analyzed traffic between the same 2 IP addresses, however, in the highlighted piece we can see that the MAC address changes:
+Here I analyzed traffic between the same 2 IP addresses, however, in the highlighted piece I can see that the MAC address changes:

 ![Pasted image 20240922171738](https://github.com/user-attachments/assets/bb17da92-de21-4b55-b473-710b8a522097)